darkn3rd/script-tut/configbox/README.md

 As I wrap up documenting the exact configuration paths using a variety of environments, I wish to develop some automation scripts that could theoretically, from one command install all the needed components.

+## Puppet and Vagrant

+I am in the process (Dec 31, 2014) of creating some Puppet Modules called Scriptbox that can install the needed components for these scripting languages.
+The idea is to have some scripts that run on Linux, then expand this to Mac OS X (Hoembrew or MacPorts) and then Windows.

+I also created some sample Vagrant configuration files `Vagrantfile` that support Puppet and configuration settings.
+These will be updated as I find tweaks and optimizations required for various environments.

+## References

 There are numerous tools that can be used to automation configurations.
 Here are but a few:

 * Build-Tasks Tools (ala bugglegum & scripts mode)